wallarm/product-documentation/docs/latest/installation/cloud-platforms/aws/terraform-module/examples.md

 [This example](https://github.com/wallarm/terraform-aws-wallarm/tree/main/examples/advanced) demonstrates how to deploy Wallarm as an inline proxy with advanced settings to AWS Virtual Private Cloud (VPC) using the Terraform module.
 It is a lot like the [simple proxy deployment](#proxy-solution) but with some frequent advanced configuration options demonstrated.

-Wallarm proxy advanced solution (as well as a simple proxy) provides an additional functional network layer serving as an advanced HTTP traffic router with the WAF and API security functions.
+Wallarm proxy advanced solution (as well as a simple proxy) provides an additional functional network layer serving as an advanced HTTP traffic router with the application protection and API security functions.

 [Refer to the example deployment guide on GitHub](https://github.com/wallarm/terraform-aws-wallarm/tree/main/examples/advanced)